 Although the pink hue is alluring, rhubarb can be hard to work with.
 A vegetable, more accurately a petiole which connects the leaf to the stem much like celery, it needs to be cooked to tame it’s fibrous texture and sugar added to balance the bitterness.
 But the effort is worth is most certainly worth the reward.
 The sweet tart flavor of rhubarb is of course great for pies and desserts, but it is wonderful for cocktails as well.
 Mix up this syrup to use this ruby hued sweetener in your next cocktail.

-Rhubarb Syrup for Cocktails
+Strawberry Rhubarb Syrup for Cocktails, chopped

-- 1 1/4 cup water
+- 1 cup water

-- 1 cup sugar
+- 3/4 cup sugar

 Add strawberry to the pan and take off the heat.
 Let cool.
 Add a fine mesh strainer over a jar with a funnel.
 Pour syrup into the jar and press lightly to release juices to strain.
-Reserve sweetened rhubarb solids to put over toast or ice ream.
+Reserve sweetened rhubarb & strawberry solids to put over toast or ice ream.
 Store in the fridge for up to a month.